devleaks/cockpitdecks-docs/docs/Button.md

 In case of a Button with multiple values, each value has a separate `initial-value` attribute in its own attribute list.

-# Button State

-Each button maintain an internal state: How many times it is pressed, released, turned clockwise or counter-clockwise, what is it current value, its previous, or last value, when it was last used or refreshed, etc..
-State information can be accessed by Button designer to control the button behavior and its representation.

-1. activation_count (number of time button was «used»)
-2. current_value
-3. previous_value

-*(Please refer to [[Button Activation|button activations]], each activation type returns its own set of particular state values.)*

 # Button Activation

 The `type` attribute of a button determine [[Button Activation|how the button will behave]], what it will do when pressed, turned or slid.